Muscles that work on the ribcage and affect it

 Another approach is to solely use muscles that are integral to the ribcage and spine.
 In this case you don't use the arms at all.
 Instead you solely use the muscles that work on the spine and ribcage to drive the twist.

 As an initial step for activating muscles of the spine and ribcage you can work at making your spine feel long and then from there adjust your ribcage so that the front, sides and back of your ribcage have feel also.
 In this case, "feel" equates to muscle activation.

 Generating sensation while twisting

 Muscles that work on the spine and ribcage can act against each other to generate sensation (muscular activation sensation and connective tissue tension).
 And since they are acting against each other they also create stability.
 Staying tuned in to the feel of your spine and ribcage, you can then use these muscles to twist your spine, turning your ribcage relative to your hips and from there turning your ribs relative to each other.

 If you maintain the feel of your spine and ribcage while doing this, that means that your spine and ribcage muscles are still active and you can continue to use them to deepen the twist.

 If you loose "feel" then you can try adjusting so that you regain it.
 And so a good idea is to focus on moving slowly and smoothly so that as you deepen the twist you can continually adjust to maintain feel and thus muscle control.

-Need more detail on exercises for learning to feel your spine and ribcage?
-Muscle control: spine, hip bones, ribcage gives you just that.
-It's like driving lessons for your body with a focus on your spine and ribcage.
-You'll learn the ABC's of feeling your spine and ribcage and controlling them.
-And as with driving lessons, you'll learn to feel and control your spine and ribcage in such a way that you don't continually need an instructor or teacher next to you telling you what to do.
+Need more detail on exercises for learning and control ribcage?
+The Ribcage: Basic ribcage mobility and control course gives you just that.
+It's like driving lessons for your body with a focus on helping your learn to feel and controlling your ribcage.
+You'll learn the ABC's of feeling your ribcage and controlling it.
+And as with driving lessons, you'll learn to feel and control your ribcage in such a way that you don't continually need an instructor or teacher next to you telling you what to do.